TheSystemDevelopmentKit/thesdk_helpers/common/README_TheSyDeKick.md

-README of TheSDK-The System Development Kit
+# TheSydeKick-System Development Kit
 Initiated by Marko Kosunen, marko.kosunen@aalto.fi 7.8.2017
-Last modification by Marko Kosunen, marko.kosunen@aalto.fi, 17.08.2018 15:17

 OBS: THE SCRIPTS TO BE SOURCED ARE WRITTEN FOR T-SHELL if you're using some other shell, change to tcsh or modify the scripts to be compliant with your shell.
 ~>tcsh

-CONFIGURATION Quickstart
+## CONFIGURATION Quickstart
--Go to TheSDK directory and run
+Go to TheSDK directory and run
 ~>./init_submodules
 ~>./configure

--Edit the TheSDK.config file so that the commands for matlab and python simulations are correct.
+-Edit the TheSDK.config file so that the commands for python invocations are correct.
 Variables in TheSDK.config
 --CONTROLLER [MATLAB|PYTHON] defines which of these you want to use for main simulation environment.